Glossary of Formal Languages and Compilation

 Tonic

-The resting note or chord of a tonality (e.g., C in C major), the point of resolution for tensions.
+The resting note or chord of a tonality (e.g., C in C major), the point of tension resolution.

 → See M4